Claytonia tuberosa

-Claytonia tuberosa, commonly known as Beringian springbeauty or tuberous springbeauty, (oatkuk, ulqit, utqiq, ulqiq) is a species of flowering plant in the family Montiaceae.
+Claytonia tuberosa, commonly known as Beringian springbeauty, Eskimo potato, or tuberous springbeauty, (oatkuk, ulqit, utqiq, ulqiq) is a species of flowering plant in the family Montiaceae.
 It is a perennial herb indigenous to Alaska, British Columbia, Northwest Territories, and the Yukon of North America, westward to East Asia–Siberia.
 The perennial grows from a globose tuberous root to a height of 15 cm and bears several hermaphrodite white flowers on stems bearing a single pair of petiolate cauline leaves.
 Its closest relative is probably Claytonia virginica.